 Steps

-When using DBOS workflows, you should annotate any function that performs complex operations or accesses external APIs or services as a step.
+When using DBOS workflows, you should call any function that performs complex operations or accesses external APIs or services as a step.
 If a workflow is interrupted, upon restart it automatically resumes execution from the last completed step.

 Here's a simple example:

-class Example {
+export class Example {

 @DBOS.step()